-With the exception of Cell 2, Cells 1 through 12 are generally used for testing gasoline engines; Cells 14, 15 and 16 are generally used for diesel engines.
-However, if necessary, all cells except Cell No.13, may be used for either gasoline or diesel engines testing.
-Cell No.13 is used exclusively for small engine testing (max engine rating 40 HP) and the cell has stands for testing small (2-cylinder) gasoline engines and ignition testing.
+Except for Cell 2, Cells 1 through 12 are generally used for testing gasoline engines; Cells 14, 15 and 16 are generally used for diesel engines.
+However, if necessary, all cells except Cell 13 may be used for either gasoline or diesel engines testing.
+Cell 13 is used exclusively for small engine testing (max engine rating 40 HP) and the cell has stands for testing small (2-cylinder) gasoline engines and ignition testing.

-As indicated in the previous inspection report, dated 6/28/2018, Cell No. 13 was split into two cells with a partition wall.
+Cell 13 is divided into two cells with a partition wall.
 The alteration occurred in March 2016.
-The cells are now identified as Cell 13.1 (with two testing stands) and 13.2 (with one testing stand).
+The cells are identified as Cell 13.1 (with two testing stands) and 13.2 (with one testing stand).
 The wall was built to allow safer working conditions for the technicians, who might have to do mechanical work on one engine while the other engine is running.
 Also, the control room was isolated from the wing hallway to keep noise down when the one engine requires the operator to listen to its operation while running.
 In addition, the exhaust pipe was split to eliminate pressure pulses from one engine from affecting the other engine due to the nature of the testing.
-The two individual exhaust pipes are coming out the back walls.
+Emissions are vented out the back wall through two individual exhaust pipes.
 The engines tested in Cell 13 are small single-cylinder engines, for testing spark plug and to measure piston/ring/liner friction.
 Also, other types of small twin-cylinder and single-cylinder engines can be tested in Cell 13.